1element/sc/README.md

 ## Installation

-1. Make sure you have the Java 8 Runtime Environment installed on your system.
+1. Make sure you have the Java Runtime Environment Version 8 (or higher) installed on your system.
 If not you can [download it at Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).

 2. Download the latest release of Surveillance Center (jar file) from